woobertdoo/cs-projects/README.md

 ### project-p4
 The capstone compiler.
 This program takes everything made so far, and compiles the high-level language into UMSL's assembly code.

+## CMP SCI 4760: Operating Systems

+### project1
+This is a basic process forking program that takes in a few commandline arguments, see README.md in `CMPSCI4760/project1`